 In order to determine the amortization of the liability related to the sale of future royalties, we are required to estimate the total amount of future payments to Blackstone Royalties over the life of the Purchase Agreement.
 The \$1.00 billion liability, recorded at execution of the agreement, will be accreted to the total of these royalty and commercial milestone payments as interest expense over the life of the Purchase Agreement.
-At execution and as of March 31, 2022, our estimate of this total interest expense resulted in an effective annual interest rate of 11% and 9%, respectively.
+As of March 31, 2023, our estimate of this total interest expense resulted in an effective annual interest rate of 8%.
 These estimates contain assumptions that impact both the amount recorded at execution and the interest expense that will be recognized in future periods.